misterspeedy/StylishFSharp.Corrigenda/readme.md

 https://www.apress.com/us/book/9781484239995

-This repo contains corrections for the "Stylish F".
+This repo contains corrections for the book "Stylish F".
 If you see a typo or code mistake, please submit a PR here.

 ---